andrew/ultimate-awesome/README.md

 - [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
+- [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-catholic](https://github.com/servusdei2018/awesome-catholic) -  A curated list of awesome open-source Catholic projects, libraries and software.
+- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-adblock](https://github.com/cdransf/awesome-adblock) - A collection of awesome adblockers and related tools.
 - [awesome-fauna](https://github.com/fauna-labs/awesome-fauna) - Curated list of FaunaDB resources.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.